onyx-platform/onyx-platform.github.io/_drafts/2016-06-13-Task-Bundles.md

 namespace.

 `onyx.job/add-task` takes a task bundle and merges it into an Onyx job map after verifying the task's schema is satisfied.
-It has a second arity that allows Task Bundle Modifiers to run before the final merge happens.
+It has a second variadic arity that allows Task Bundle Modifiers to run before the final merge happens.

 ### Task Bundle Map